chartingshow/crypto-firewall/docs/disclaimers/uk-fca-info.md

 * There are plenty of scams in the crypto space and we have listed [what are the most common cryptocurrency scams](https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists/blob/master/docs/scams/what-are-the-most-common-cryptocurrency-scams.md) and suggest you get familiar with them in order to protect your assets.
 * We have also created a crypto firewall block list in order to protect our followers from scammers, which can be found here: [Block Bad Crypto Filter Lists](https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists)

-> All cryptoasset financial promotion images (e.g. Trading Charts, Crypto Memes etc) on Twitter account(s) to carry the warning message:
->
-> "Don't invest unless you're prepared to lose all the money you invest.
-This is a high-risk investment and you should not expect to be protected if something goes wrong.
-Take 2 mins to learn more, see the Pinned Tweet."

-WARNING: There are many impersonators of crypto projects, persons and companies.
+**WARNING:** There are many impersonators of crypto projects, persons and companies.
 Please be aware of phishing sites and other online scams, and always make sure you are visiting our official [to be added] website.

 **Purchasing cryptocurrencies poses considerable risk of loss.
 The use of any and all dapps, protocols and information at your own risk.
 The content shared does not guarantee any particular outcome.
 Past performance does not indicate future results.**